 But post-processing is central to digital photography.
 The style and look you get when post-processing your images are unique to you.
 Letting your camera make post-processing decisions means that your photography will end up looking like everyone else’s.

-JPEG files save 256 shades of colour.
-This seems like a lot until you know that raw files collect more than 65,000 shades of colour.
-A JPEG takes all the colours in the scene and reduces them down to just a few hundred.
+JPEG files save 256 shades of color.
+This seems like a lot until you know that raw files collect more than 65,000 shades of color.
+A JPEG takes all the colors in the scene and reduces them down to just a few hundred.
 This is one reason a JPEG is smaller than a raw image.
-But you cannot get these colours back.
+But you cannot get these colors back.
 They are gone for good.

 With JPEG images, you may see banding.
-Banding is where colour gradation is not smooth.
-Colours jump suddenly from a darker to a lighter shade.
-This means that there are missing colours in between the shades.
+Banding is where color gradation is not smooth.
+Colors jump suddenly from a darker to a lighter shade.
+This means that there are missing colors in between the shades.